-Home stations may enter as a multi-operator station, but only one callsign can be used, and only one operator at any one time.
+Home stations may enter as a multi-operator station, but only one callsign can be used.

 Operating Rules

 One callsign per station.
 Operation may be from any location.
 A station is portable only if all of its equipment is transported to a place that is not the normal location of any amateur station.
 You may work stations within your own locator Square.